Driven by a need for speedy app development amid broad digital transformation directives, developers of all skill...

 MarketWatch has considered the Ionic Pro Live Deploy feature for live updating apps.
 "I'm also intrigued by the Ionic Creator rapid prototyping tool," Aguilar said.

-Low-code to the rescue
+Low-code development to the rescue

 Ionic competes with Microsoft's Xamarin unit and Progress Software's Telerik, among others.
 At the recent Microsoft Connect, Xamarin introduced Visual Studio App Center, the next generation of Xamarin Test Center, which enables developers to build, distribute, monitor and integrate push notifications.
 Xamarin also introduced .NET Embedding, tooling with which developers can integrate .NET libraries and user interfaces written in C# into existing iOS, Android and macOS apps written in Objective-C, Swift and Java.